mbalos16/mbalos16/README.md

 Fancy seeing you here 😌 !

 I am Maria Balos, a data scientist and user-centric designer based in Cambridge, UK.
-Nowadays, I work for VocalityAI training TTS models, so you can find me most of the time behind a screen or next to a coffee.
-Welcome to this small corner of my work!
+Nowadays, I work for VocalityAI, training TTS models, so you can find me most of the time behind a screen or next to a cup of coffee.
+In my free time, I enjoy solving problems on Leetcode or experimenting while working on personal projects.
+Please grab a coffee and feel welcome to this small corner of my work!

 **LeetCode Stats**